-Under the bill, provided the ski operator allows each freestyle skier or competitor an opportunity to reasonably inspect the course, venue, or area of freestyle terrain prior to use, no liability attaches to a ski area operator for injury or death to any competitor or freestyler using a freestyle terrain, which injury or death is caused by course, venue, or area conditions that visual inspection should have revealed or by collision with a spectator, competition official, ski area personnel, or another competitor or freestyler (R.C.
+Under the bill, provided the ski operator allows each freestyle skier or competitor an opportunity to reasonably inspect the course, venue, or area of freestyle terrain prior to use, no liability attaches to a ski area operator for injury, death, or loss to person or property suffered by any competitor or freestyler using a freestyle terrain, which injury, death, or loss is caused by course, venue, or area conditions that visual inspection should have revealed or by collision with a spectator, competition official, ski area personnel, or another competitor or freestyler (R.C.
 4169.08(A)(2)).
-The bill also states that, provided the ski operator allows skiers using a tubing park visible access to the course, no liability attaches to a ski area operator for injury or death to any skier using a tubing park, which injury or death is caused by course design or maintenance or conditions that visual inspection should have revealed or by collision with another skier (R.C.
+The bill also states that, provided the ski operator allows skiers using a tubing park visible access to the course, no liability attaches to a ski area operator for injury, death, or loss to person or property to any skier using a tubing park, which injury, death, or loss is caused by course design or maintenance or conditions that visual inspection should have revealed or by collision with another skier (R.C.
 4169.08(A)(3)).
+The bill also modifies the phrase "injury or death" in R.C.
+4169.08(B) to include "or loss to person or property."